-Incorporating mindfulness into our lives has immense effect not only on our emotions and memory but also on our overall health and wellness.
+Incorporating mindfulness into our lives has an immense effect not only on our emotions and memory but also on our overall health and wellness.
 Numerous studies have been conducted, showing that a regular mindful practice improves our happiness levels and reduces stress.
 But besides the more obvious it helps us also to reduce weight, improve digestion, cardiovascular health, balances our hormones and boosts our immune system besides many other health benefits.

 Often the best results are reached through simple techniques and regular (aka daily) practice.
 For me, I was able to implement a daily meditation practice by starting with 3 minutes and once I formed the habit, I increased it.
 Daily breathing techniques helped me to improve my focus and memory, reduce stress and increase my energy.
 There are different techniques which I use at different times.

 Sama Vritti or “Equal Breathing”